GENERAL FAQs ABOUT THE COMPACT

 The Compact does not require a physician to participate in MOC at any stage, nor does it require or make mention of the need to participate in MOC as a licensure renewal requirement in any state.
 Board certification is only an eligibility factor at the initial entry point of participation in the Compact process.

 The “State of Principal License” -- or SPL -- is the Compact member state where a physician holds a license to practice medicine and which has been designated as such by the physician for purposes of registration and participation in the Compact.
-The SPL is the state in which a physician holds a full and unrestricted medical license.
+The SPL is a state in which a physician holds a full and unrestricted medical license.
 The SPL is also sometimes called a “home state” or “primary state of licensure.”

 Physicians who want to use the Compact to acquire licenses must apply for participation using this website.
 They are asked to provide demographic and professional information and select a State of Principal License where they already have a license.
 The State of Principal License must be a state currently participating in the Compact.